kamalshkeir/ksbus/Readme.md

 		c.Html("index.html",nil)
 	})

-    // if you specify a name 'go' to this subscription like below, you will receive data from any Publish on topic 'server' AND SendTo on 'server:go' name, so SendTo allow you to send not for all listeners on the topic, but the unique named one 'topic1:go' bus.Subscribe("server",func(data map[string]any, ch ksbus.Channel) {
+    // if you specify a name 'go' to this subscription like below, you will receive data from any Publish on topic 'server' AND SendToNamed on 'server:go' name, so SendToNamed allow you to send not for all listeners on the topic, but the unique named one 'topic1:go' bus.Subscribe("server",func(data map[string]any, ch ksbus.Channel) {
 		log.Println("server recv:",data)
 	},"go")